 The applicant proposes to retain the existing street section, but to modify the streetscape along the site's frontage.
-The applicant proposes a 13-foot-wide streetscape, consisting of a 0.67-foot-wide concrete band, 5-foot by 8-foot tree pits, and 7.33-foot-wide sidewalk.
+The applicant proposes a 13.67-foot-wide streetscape, consisting of a 0.67-foot-wide concrete band, 5-foot by 8-foot tree pits (plus one tree pit containing two trees and measuring 28 feet in length), and 8-foot-wide sidewalk.
 The applicant proposes to close the existing driveway entrance providing access to the site, and instead provide new entrances to the proposed below-grade garage and loading.
 Compared to the existing driveway entrance, the new entrances will be north, closer to Wilson Boulevard.
 To accommodate the new entrances, the applicant proposes to relocate three on-street parking spaces south along the site's frontage.
+Additionally, the applicant proposes a corner curb extension at the intersection of North Cleveland Street and Clarendon Boulevard to reduce the pedestrian crossing distance across North Cleveland Street.